 Think of the products and services you use, how many of them do you think look and talk ‘better’ to you personally than the competition?

 Gone are the days when design would just ‘be’.
 Sitting on a shelf next to a lot of similar looking products.
 The world is a lot more ‘design conscious’.
-Think of the hullabaloo around the last Olympics identity.
+Think of the hullabaloo around the 2012 London Olympics identity.
 The world and his dog had an opinion about it.
 The same (though possibly on a much smaller scale) will be true of your identity.
 Though your audience may not be so ‘all encompassing’, you do have to think of them and not you.